PR & Partnerships, SEO

 Follow Up:

-Don’t miss any easy opportunities, not all promises are delivered, not all requests are trusted.
-Editors often take time to actually add the link and sometimes they completely forget.
-On the other hand, your initial email, may have not receive the attention it needed for some reason or another.
-Follow ups will ensure that you don’t miss out on any real opportunities to earn links.
-I’d suggest to do two follow up rounds with a week difference in between.
+Don’t miss any easy opportunities; not all promises are delivered, and not all requests are trusted.
+Editors often take time to actually add the link, and sometimes they completely forget.
+On the other hand, your initial email may not have received the attention it needed for some reason or another.
+Follow-ups will ensure that you don’t miss out on any real opportunities to earn links.
+I’d suggest doing two follow-up rounds with a week difference in between.

 Link reclamation is the process of finding broken URLs on your site with links pointing to them.
-Such links wouldn’t be delivering any value to your site since the landing page returns a 404 status code.
-For that reason, it is important to detect broken URLs and redirect them to their most relevant pages so your links actually transmits some authority to your site.
-Additionally, some of those links could be sending traffic to your site and you surely wouldn’t want that traffic to land on a broken page.
+Such links wouldn’t be valuable to your site since the landing page returns a 404 status code.
+Therefore, it is important to detect broken URLs and redirect them to their most relevant pages so your links transmit some authority to your site.
+Additionally, some links could send traffic to your site, and you wouldn’t want that traffic to land on a broken page.

 Link Reclamation Tools:

-There are a couple of tools that will help you capture broken backlink opportunities.
+A couple of tools will help you capture broken backlink opportunities.
 The ideal approach is to use a combination of the following tools and remove any duplicates:

 The idea of the partners & suppliers links is quite simple yet very effective: Investigate your partners & suppliers’ websites and find opportunities to add links to your site.
 Leveraging your business relationships should be one of the first opportunities to investigate.
 After all, I believe that links from local businesses, especially if such businesses are in the same industry as yours, will send strong signals to Google that your business is an authority in its niche.